Ewarton Community Centre Rainwater Catchment and Filtration System Project – Jamaica

 Ewarton is a semi-rural community located at the foot of Mt.
 Rosser in Northwest St. Catherine, Jamaica.
 The town is approximately 23 miles south of Ocho Rios.

 The community has an approximate population of 14,000 people who live in thirteen unique districts.
 Persons are predominantly involved in agriculture or employed at WINDALCO/Rusal, the local bauxite company.
 In the center of town is one of the oldest and largest community centres in Jamaica.

 For years, the community centre has had piped water from the National Water Commission (NWC).
-However, due to the world’s harsh economic situation, neither the Ewarton Community Development Action Committee (ECODAC), the local community based organization for Ewarton, nor the centre management committee is able to regularly pay the NWC bill.
-Currently, service is cut.
+However, due to the world’s harsh economic situation, neither the Ewarton Community Development Action Committee (ECODAC), the local community-based organization for Ewarton, nor the centre management committee is able to regularly pay the NWC bill.
+Currently, the service is cut.